truenas/charts/charts/emby/1.0.0/app-readme.md

 # Emby Server

-Emby Server chart is a chart designed to deploy emby-server in a TrueNAS SCALE kubernetes cluster.
+Emby Server is a personal media server with apps on just about every device